NMAAHC/documentation/01_cataloging/TBM_cataloging_guidelines_moving_images.md

 For cataloging purposes, it may be helpful to think of moving images in terms of a few broad conceptual groups such as formal works and informal works, finished works and unfinished works, fiction and nonfiction works, etc. We will refer to these as “Types of Works” for the purposes of this document.
 While the Types of Works are not official categories, the types can assist with determining titles/object names, which dates should be reflected in the TMS record, how to construct descriptions, which constituent role types to use, etc.

-- Formal works: includes complete works that have been published or officially released with title, or for which a title is provided within the work itself or by the creator.
+- **Formal works**: includes complete works that have been published or officially released with title, or for which a title is provided within the work itself or by the creator.
 Formal works are more likely to be prolific/pervasive in the public than informal works
     - e.g., feature films, televised programs, documentaries, etc.
-- Informal works: refers to works that have not been officially published or released.
+- **Informal works**: refers to works that have not been officially published or released.
 In many instances, informal works were never assigned a formal title by their creators and are rare/not generally available in the public
     - e.g., home movies, amateur films, footage that have not been published, unfinished works by filmmakers
-- Fiction works: refers to works that describe imaginary events and people
+- **Fiction works**: refers to works that describe imaginary events and people
     - e.g., fictional movies and episodes of fictional television shows
-- Nonfiction works: works that are based on facts, real events, and real people.
+- **Nonfiction works**: works that are based on facts, real events, and real people.
 They tend to be biographical or historical in nature
     - e.g., documentary films, filmed/televised interviews, filmed/televised sporting events, time-based artworks
-- Unfinished works: works that have been deemed incomplete
+- **Unfinished works**: works that have been deemed incomplete
     - e.g., unfinished film projects
 <p>